-While application data controllers (or load balancers) are capable of distributing application traffic towards servers within the datacenter, a GSLB solution enhances this to cover multi-datacenter strategies.
-GSLB can also prove valuable for disaster recovery scenarios based on activating dedicated IT resources in a specific spare datacenter.
+While application data controllers (or load balancers) are capable of distributing application traffic towards servers within the data center, a global server load balancing (GSLB) solution enhances this to cover multi-data center strategies.
+GSLB can also prove valuable for disaster recovery scenarios based on activating dedicated IT resources in a specific spare data center.
 DNS combined with GSLB offers an easy and efficient way to simplify the required network operations.
-EfficientIP application repository eases the preparation phase of the IT DRP and DNS GSLB can be used to perform the actual switchover in case of disaster.
+EfficientIP application repository eases the preparation phase of the IT Disaster Recovery Plan (DRP) and DNS GSLB can be used to perform the actual switchover in case of disaster.

 Since the early days of IP networks, DNS service has been used to perform application migration from one server to another by simply changing the IP address resolved behind an FQDN.
-Part of the operations to be performed during an IT disaster recovery switchover consist of changing the IP addresses associated to application resources like server names or virtual endpoints.
+Part of the operations performed during an IT disaster recovery DNS switchover consist of changing the IP addresses associated with application resources like server names or virtual endpoints.
 With this approach, the entire IT ecosystem – including the client devices and applications – does not need to be reconfigured.
-This is of huge value to IT teams as well as for users.
-Doing this with DNS is a very pragmatic approach but requires manual configuration actions, which are likely to be time-consuming as there could be a high number of FQDNs for which such reconfiguration is required.
+This is of huge value to IT teams as well as users.
+DNS recovery is a very pragmatic approach but requires manual configuration actions.
+This is likely to be time-consuming as there could be a high number of FQDNs that require reconfiguration.
 However, it is possible to re-configure the DNS records with an automated process.
 This necessitates an orchestration tool with the appropriate interface to the DNS system, or strong scripting expertise if directly manipulating the database of the engines.

-DNS GSLB is a powerful tool for DRP
+DNS GSLB is a powerful tool for Disaster Recovery Plans

-During the switchover, since this kind of operation is not frequent (hopefully), actions to be performed should be simple, understandable and easy to perform.
-Changing the configuration of the DNS entries for multiple applications can be confusing and lead to errors.
-The EfficientIP DNS GSLB can be used to prepare the scenario and ease the activation.
-Nodes can be inserted in pools with status set to “unmanage”.
-These nodes will not be selected for receiving traffic during normal operations, but configuration will be prepared for when the switchover occurs.
+During the switchover, since this kind of operation is not frequent (hopefully), actions to be performed should be simple, understandable and easy to execute.
+Changing the configuration of the DNS entries for multiple applications can be confusing and may lead to errors.
+DNS GSLB can be used to prepare the scenario and ease the activation.
+Nodes can be inserted in pools with the status set to “unmanage”.
+These nodes will not be selected for receiving traffic during normal operations, but GSLB configuration will be prepared for when the switchover occurs.

-Planning DRP with the support of EfficientIP DNS GSLB solution offers the ability to use its edge load balancing feature for all normal operations, meaning IT is providing a service to its users and customers most of the time.
-The unique Edge GSLB application traffic routing solution allows multi-datacenter load balancing of user traffic towards applications, improved user experience and advanced failure bypass options.
+Incorporating DRP with the support of EfficientIP’s DNS GSLB solution offers the ability to use its edge load balancing feature for all normal operations, meaning IT is providing a service to its users and customers most of the time.
+The unique Edge GSLB application traffic routing solution allows multi-data center load balancing of user traffic towards applications, improved user experience and advanced failure bypass options.

 In a nutshell